symbol/symbol-docs/source/concepts/transaction.rst

     :widths: 20 30 50
     :delim: ;

+    **Account Link**;;
+    0x414C; :ref:`AccountKeyLinkTransaction <account-key-link-transaction>`; Delegate the account importance to a proxy account.
+Required for all accounts willing to activate delegated harvesting.
     **Aggregate**;;
     0x4141; :ref:`AggregateCompleteTransaction <aggregate-transaction>`; Send transactions in batches to different accounts.
     0x4241; :ref:`AggregateBondedTransaction <aggregate-transaction>`; Propose an arrangement of transactions between different accounts.
     --; :ref:`CosignatureTransaction <cosignature-transaction>`; Cosign an AggregateBondedTransaction.
+    **Core**;;
+    0x4143; :ref:`VotingKeyLinkTransaction <voting-key-link-transaction>`; Link an account with a BLS public key.
+Required for node operators willing to vote finalized blocks.
+    0x4243; :ref:`VrfKeyLinkTransaction <vrf-key-link-transaction>`; Link an account with a VRF public key.
+Required for all harvesting eligible accounts.
     **Mosaic**;;
     0x414D; :ref:`MosaicDefinitionTransaction <mosaic-definition-transaction>`; Create a new mosaic.
     0x424D; :ref:`MosaicSupplyChangeTransaction <mosaic-supply-change-transaction>`; Change the mosaic total supply.